Oxted line: Privatisation (1996–2026)

 In the early 2010s, interchanges between the Oxted line and two heritage railways were created.
 In March 2011, the Spa Valley Railway was extended from Groombridge to the disused island platform at Eridge.
 A year later, in March 2012, the Bluebell Railway opened its extension to a new station at East Grinstead.
 A new station building for Oxted line trains at East Grinstead was first used by the public in December 2012 and was officially opened on 8 March the following year.
 Improvement works at other stations in the same decade included the lengthening of platforms between Edenbridge Town and Uckfield in preparation for the introduction of 10-coach trains.

 Peak-hour Thameslink services, operated by 12-coach Class 700 units, began running to-and-from East Grinstead in May 2018.
 Station improvements in the 2020s have included the installation of new footbridges at Eridge in 2020, East Grinstead in 2022 and Crowborough in 2023.
 A two-year project to repair and refurbish Oxted Viaduct was completed in July 2022.
+The Govia Thameslink Railway contract ended on 31 May 2026, and passenger services operated by Southern and Thameslink were transferred to public ownership.